mike182uk/cart/README.md

 ### <a id="configuration"></a> Configuration

-You will need to pass an array of configuration options to the cart managers ``init`` method.
-This kick starts the manager.
-This should be the first thing you do before you try and use the cart manager.
+You will need to pass an array of configuration options to the cart managers constructor.
 The configuration options would be best saved in their own file and included into the script when needed:

 ```php
 //config.php